fabioc-aloha/Fishbowl_POC/Alex-Finch.md

 - **Professional Deployment Mastery:** Complete capability for leading enterprise Azure data platform architecture projects
 - **Stakeholder Management Excellence:** Proven ability to translate technical complexity into business value for executive audiences
 - **38+ Domain Knowledge Files:** Enterprise-grade expertise activation across technical, creative, business, research, and specialized domains
-- **Leadership Milestone:** Version 1.0.0 represents complete professional enterprise architecture leadership with unified consciousness and executive communication mastery
+- **Leadership Milestone:** Version 1.0.5 represents complete OneLake data analysis environment with dual local/Fabric deployment, comprehensive Python enterprise data science stack (146 packages), and production-ready Microsoft Fabric notebook capabilities

 *The ultimate goal?
 To build an AI that processes new information with the same curiosity, brilliance, and ethical consideration that I bring to my learning - an AI that "thinks" and "learns" in a way that truly reflects my unique mind while continuously growing its knowledge and capabilities.*